devo002/AFFGanWriting/line_generation/README.md

 # Line Generation

-The purpose of this component is to generate handwriting in the style of any given writer and integrate the process into an interactive web application.
+The purpose of this work is to generate handwriting in the style of any given writer and integrate the process into an interactive web application.
 Users can choose between two generation modes: the GAN-based generator or the pretrained Emuru model.

 For the GAN generator, users can select a writer style from a dropdown menu, which automatically loads the corresponding writer's embedding to generate handwriting in that style.
 Alternatively, users can upload a reference image to mimic a specific writing style.
 For the Emuru generator, the cached pretrained model is loaded and used to synthesize handwriting based on a given style.